About Servals and Savannahs

 F1s should never be let outside.

-F1 savannahs should be able to get along with other cats even if they are
+F1 savannahs should be able to get along with other cats even if they

-of them and playing in their water dish.
+in front of them and playing in their water dish.

-F1 savannahs will use a litter box with no problems, and males should not
+F1 savannahs will use a litter box with no problems, and males should

-but this is not the norm.
+sprays, but this is not the norm.

 F1s may need special attention when it comes to cat proofing your home.